Frank Bruno: Media appearances and non-boxing interests

-Bruno's image was enhanced by his relationship with the BBC boxing commentator Harry Carpenter, which, in their many interviews, was generated Bruno's best-known and most-quoted phrases "Know what I mean, Harry?", his appearances on Comic Relief programmes in the early-1980s and his frequent appearances thereafter on television and on stage (in pantomime).
+Bruno's image was enhanced by his relationship with the BBC boxing commentator Harry Carpenter, from which, in their many interviews, his most-quoted phrase, "Know what I mean, Harry?" originated.
+He appeared on Comic Relief programmes in the early 1980s and made frequent appearances thereafter on television and on stage (in pantomime).

-In 1991, he opened "The Ultimate" at Lightwater Valley which was, at the time, the longest roller coaster in the world.
-He described the ride "scarier than Mike Tyson".
-In 1993, Bruno briefly appeared as a guest on CITV's Finders Keepers hosted by Neil Buchanan.
-The episode aired on Tuesday 30 March that year.
-He was the subject of a This is Your Life programme in 1993, when he was surprised by Michael Aspel.
-In 1995, the year of his world championship, he released a cover version of "Eye of the Tiger", the theme song of the movie Rocky III.
+In 1991, he opened "The Ultimate" at Lightwater Valley, which was, at the time, the longest roller coaster in the world.
+In 1995, the year of his world championship, he released a cover version of "Eye of the Tiger".
 It reached No. 28 in the UK charts.
 In 1999, he featured on the celebrity special in the second season of Fort Boyard.

-In January 2001, prior to that year's general election, Bruno announced that he wanted to stand as the Conservative candidate in the traditionally safe Conservative seat of Brentwood and Ongar against the independent Member of Parliament, Martin Bell.
+In January 2001, prior to that year's general election, Bruno announced that he wanted to stand as the Conservative candidate for the Conservative seat of Brentwood and Ongar against the independent Member of Parliament, Martin Bell.
 His proposed slogan was "Don't be a plank, vote for Frank!"
 However, this idea was quickly dismissed by Conservative Central Office.
-In an interview with BBC Sport at the time, Bruno laughed at the story and denied he had any intention of standing.
-In 2006, he was one of a number of celebrities who were recorded on the World Cup song, "Who Do You Think You Are Kidding Jurgen Klinsmann?".
-On 15 August 2009, he appeared on The Weakest Link beating Duke McKenzie in the final for £12,800.
+In 2006, he was one of a number of celebrities including Sir Geoff Hurst and Bill Pertwee, who recorded the World Cup song, "Who Do You Think You Are Kidding Jurgen Klinsmann?".

+On 15 August 2009, he beat Duke McKenzie in the final of The Weakest Link - "Boxing Special", competing against the likes of Barry McGuigan, and John Conteh.
 He had a small role in the 2008 British crime drama Cass.
 Bruno made brief guest appearances in episodes of the ITV comedy show, Harry Hill's TV Burp in February and October 2011.
-On 21 April 2011, Bruno appeared on the ITV1 chat show The Alan Titchmarsh Show, where he was candid about his previous health issues.
 In 2011, he made a guest appearance in Sooty.
 On 20 April 2012, Bruno was featured in the ITV series Piers Morgan's Life Stories.

 He supports West Ham United F.C. whilst also having an affinity for the Scottish team, Aberdeen F.C.

-Bruno completed the 2011 London Marathon which is the third marathon he has run successfully.
-He has also run numerous half marathons.
-He is also a patron for The Shannon Bradshaw Trust, a children's charity.
+Bruno completed the 2011 London Marathon, which is the third marathon he has run successfully.
+He has also run half marathons.
 Bruno regularly makes personal appearances and also sells autographed items of memorabilia.
 On 23 July 2013, Bruno was featured in the BBC Three documentary with his daughter Rachel in Rachel Bruno: My Dad and Me.